The Caravan Club (Endell Street): Significance

 The Caravan was one of a number of similar clubs in London's West End in the inter-war years that were among the principal gathering places of gay men and often included an element of female prostitution and low-level criminality.
 All were vulnerable to attention from the police, though in practice this tended to happen only if third parties such as morality crusaders or official bodies asked the police to intervene.
 The Ministry of Defence in particular was concerned to prevent servicemen visiting such establishments and certain venues were patrolled by the Military Police and known to be off-limits but while registered pubs, restaurants and cafes could be entered freely by the police and their owners were approved before a licence was given, private clubs were harder to monitor as a senior officer's permission was required to place them under surveillance and a magistrate's warrant was needed in order to conduct a raid.
 Once closed, they could simply set up somewhere else under a new name.
 Neave, for instance, was already on his third club (at least) by the time he opened the Caravan in 1934.

+In July 2024, a property developer proposed that a rainbow plaque be added to the Endell Street site, now known as The Sail Loft.